Big Flat Four

 In the sunlight, the maroon looks more like root beer, coining the affectionate nickname of “The Root Beer Float.”
 The big GL is a blast to ride, even around town.
 It handles well and the brakes are adequate.
 Again, it will cruise effortlessly at 80-mph or more on the open highway.
 I have seen about 36-38 MPG around town on premium, and suspect it will increase to 40-42 MPG if given the chance.
 I am going to keep it “naked” with no fairing or bags.
 Looking at the photos, it displays a stately, classy set of lines for a 36-year old tourer.
 As many of of recall, after 1980 Craig Vetter said: “Here, try this Windjammer fairing and hard bags” and the rest, as they say, is Gold Wing legend and lore.

 In closing, another vintage bike back in circulation and in the wind.
 If you like vintage motorcycles as much as Nolan and I do, drop by and visit us on Facebook.
 While there, post a picture of your bike too!

 If you want to learn more about classic and antique motorcycles, please consider signing up with the AMCA (Antique Motorcycle Club of America).
 It’s only $30 per year and we have a fabulous 100-page color magazine published six-times per year.
 There's various Chapters and Road Runs around the country too.
 Read more here and support the club that supports vintage motorcycle owners!

-Until next time, RIDE SAFE, ride often and I'll see you down the road!
+Until next time, RIDE SAFE and I'll see you down the road!
 JJ Cerilli